-IDEXX Laboratories, Inc. has included this Conflict Minerals Report as an exhibit to its Form SD for the calendar year ended December 31, 2014 as required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and Form SD (collectively, the "Conflict Minerals Rule").
-The date of filing of this Conflict Minerals Report is June 1, 2015.
+IDEXX Laboratories, Inc. has included this Conflict Minerals Report as an exhibit to its Form SD for the calendar year ended December 31, 2015 as required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and Form SD (collectively, the "Conflict Minerals Rule").
+The date of filing of this Conflict Minerals Report is May 31, 2016.

 Unless the context indicates otherwise, the terms "we," "its," "us" and "our" refer to IDEXX Laboratories, Inc. and its consolidated subsidiaries.
-As used herein, and consistent with the Conflict Minerals Rule, "Conflict Minerals" are columbite-tantalite (coltan), cassiterite, gold, wolframite and the derivatives tantalum, tin and tungsten, without regard to the location of origin of the Conflict Minerals.
+As used herein, and consistent with the Conflict Minerals Rule, "Conflict Minerals" or "3TG" are cassiterite, columbite-tantalite (coltan), gold, wolframite and their derivatives, and which are currently limited to tantalum, tin and tungsten, without regard to the location of origin of the 3TG.
 The terms "armed group" and "adjoining country" have the meanings contained in the Conflict Minerals Rule.